celo-org/reserve-site/README.md

 For Celo on chain balances, an instance of `@celo/contractKit` is connected to a node at `forno.celo.org`.
 See [src/providers/Celo.ts](src/providers/Celo.ts) for how this works.

-For ETH and BTC balances we use 2 data providers each: blockchain.com and [blockstreams's esplora](https://github.com/Blockstream/esplora/blob/master/API.md) for BTC and ethscan and Infura for Ethereum.
+For ETH and BTC balances we use 2 data providers each: blockchain.com and [blockstreams's esplora](https://github.com/Blockstream/esplora/blob/master/API.md) for BTC and etherscan and ethplorer for Ethereum.

-*Holdings change rarely and as such these are only updated every few hours*

 #### For Asset Prices